 Best for Handicapping: TheGrint

-TheGrint is a fun and easy-to-use GPS app for golf that makes keeping track of your handicap simple.
+TheGrint is a fun and easy-to-use golf GPS app that makes keeping track of your handicap simple.
 Built into the app is a free Golf Handicap Tracker that provides you with valid handicaps for USGA Registered Golf Clubs.
-This means you can quickly find your or your friends handicaps and set a concrete goal for yourselves.
+This means you can quickly find your or your friends' handicaps and set a concrete goal for yourselves.